Domino’s Day Off, Pedigree’s Child Replacement Program: The Top 5 Ads Of The Week | Fast Company

 Adobe “The Heist”

-What: A new Adobe ad that shows how technology can benefit everyone, except, y’know, bankrobbers.
+What: A new Adobe ad that shows how technology can benefit everyone, except, y’know, bank robbers.

 Who: Adobe, Goodby Silverstein & Partners

 Why We Care: For all technology’s wonders, there are a few plot devices it just kills.
 Like how Psycho would probably never happen because The Bates Motel’s TripAdvisor rating would be abysmal and no one would stay there.
-Here we see incredibly helpful customer service tech foil a bankrobbery, and it’s a fun, well-acted, perfectly-cast product demo.
+Here we see incredibly helpful customer service tech foil a bank robbery, and it’s a fun, well-acted, perfectly-cast product demo.